A guide to linking and cohesion in IELTS writing.

 Key Point: Remember not to overuse these as the essay will end up sounding unnatural if the reader reads it aloud.
 Here is a paragraph from an essay about internet shopping.
 Notice how I have used cohesive devices sparingly.

 ‘One main advantage of purchasing online is that it is much cheaper than buying from high street shops.
 This means that buying items such as books, clothes and household goods is much more cost effective if consumers get them on the internet because of the wide range of shopping sites.
-To illustrate this, a recent report in Business weekly magazine stated that since 2016, the number of shoppers making purchases on Amazon has risen by 57% due to low costs and free delivery.’
+To illustrate this, a recent report in Business weekly magazine stated that since 2018, the number of shoppers making purchases on Amazon has risen considerably due to low costs and free delivery.’

 In the paragraph above there are only 2 cohesive devices to help with cohesion.
 This is a natural way to use them.